A Second Log Home for True Enthusiasts

 Interview by Claudia Johnson, Honest Abe Log Homes

-Honest Abe homeowners Jerry and LeeAnne Apple are opening their new log home to guests on Saturday, March 23, during the Honest Abe Log Homes Spring Tour.
-Located near Westmorland, Tennessee, the 10.5-room D-log house boasts a spacious 1,176 square feet on the main floor and 725 on the upper level, all covered by a heavy timber roof system.
+Honest Abe homeowners Jerry and LeeAnne Apple are enjoying their new log cabin on their property near Westmorland, Tennessee, the 10.5-room D-log house boasts a spacious 1,176 square feet on the main floor and 725 on the upper level, all covered by a heavy timber roof system.
 The garage is 725 square feet, and 1,216 square feet of porches extends the living space to the outdoors.
 The Apples love their log home so much that they are adding a 650-square-foot home called Hunter’s House with a 650-square-foot garage during the summer of 2019.

 In a candid interview with Honest Abe Log Homes, Jerry and LeeAnne discussed their experience in designing and building their second Honest Abe Log Home.
 They also shared their personal family story and explained how it influenced the home’s design.